Practical Guide: 6 Steps for Commercial Interior Design Consultation

 |

-Site Supervision |
+Site supervision |

-Project Manager |
+Project manager |

-Project Compliance |
+Compliance with the design |

 |

-Post-occupancy assessment |
+Post-occupancy evaluation |

-Design Team |
+Design team |